GoogleChrome/proxy-polyfill/README.md

 The polyfill supports browsers that implement the full [ES5 spec](https://kangax.github.io/compat-table/es5/), such as IE9+ and Safari 6+.
 It may work in other non-browser environments too.

-Note that Firefox, Chrome, Safari 10+ and Edge support `Proxy` natively.
-You don't need this if you're only targeting these modern browsers.